micpatmc/infoventure/README.md

 ## What it does
 InfoVenture is an exploration/story based game where the player character goes around a village doing good deeds for the villagers.
 These good deeds are split into three sections: environmental awareness, financial literacy, and education.
 Every time the player does a good deed, they are pushed novel information about their current section.

-## How we built it
-InfoVenture was built using C# and Unity, while the assets were made in paint.net and the audio was made in audacity.

 ## Challenges we ran into
 At first we had a lot of trouble simplifying broad amounts of information in our three sections for our k-12 target audience.
 After a lot of research and suggestions from every team member we decided on converting our information into easily digestible facts.